NVIDIA/aistore/docs/http_api.md

 ## Mountpaths and Disks

-Subset of the node operations to manage disks and [mountpaths](overview.md#terminology).
+Special subset of node operations (see previous section) to manage disks attached to specific storage target.
+The corresponding AIS abstraction is called [mountpath](overview.md#terminology).

 These APIs also require specific node ID (to identify the target in the cluster to operate on):

 | Operation | HTTP action | Example | Go API |
 |--- | --- | ---|--- |